shahira-sadat/Girls_in_STEM/README.md

 ## Acknowledgements
 - This project was inspired by a template
-- This project was based on [https://wpfreecloud.com/).
+This project is based on a template from [This website](https://wpfreecloud.com/)
-- Many thanks to...

 ## Contact
 Created by [@TeamA](https://www.xyz.com/) - feel free to contact me!